List of mayors of Calgary

-The Mayor of Calgary is the chief executive official of the Calgary City Council, the municipal government of the city of Calgary, Alberta, Canada.
+The mayor of Calgary is the chief executive and head of the Calgary City Council, the municipal government of the city of Calgary, Alberta, Canada.
 While in office, mayors are styled His/Her Worship.

 The mayor is directly elected by all eligible residents across the city of Calgary.
 Until 1961, the mayor was elected using Instant-runoff voting, with the current system being first-past-the-post voting.

 Mayors were elected annually from 1884 to 1923.
 Following a 1923 referendum, the mayor's term was extended to 2 years.
 Following the passage of the Municipal Government Act, the mayor's term was further extended to 3 years.
 The current 4-year mayoral term was adopted in 2013.
-In the event of a vacancy in the office, a new mayor is appointed by the City Council until the next election, as in the case of Don Hartman.
+In the event of a vacancy in the office, a new mayor is appointed by the City Council until the next election; this occurred after the resignations of Harry Hays and Ralph Klein.

 The 38th and current mayor is Jeromy Farkas, who assumed office on October 29, 2025.
 Farkas was elected in the 2025 Calgary municipal election and is serving his first term in office.

-George Murdoch was the first mayor of Calgary.